top of page

 Self Transcendence

 We seek to help people connect with being a part of something larger than our own limited self-conceptualizations.
-Transcending our limited self-storiesallows us to appreciate both what is different among us and what is shared.
+Transcending our limited self-stories allows us to appreciate both what is different among us and what is shared.

 Safeness